Find out what VAT should be charged on supplies of fuel and power if you're a supplier or a user.

 10.7 Service charges for common areas

 Mandatory charges for fuel and power used in common areas such as corridors and stairwells in blocks of flats are included in the service charge made to owners of flats or freehold property, form part of the payment for the overall supply.
-You can find further information about this in Notice 742 Land and property.
+You can find further information about this in Land and property (VAT Notice 742).

 Mandatory service charges raised by a local authority to leasehold owners are non-business and outside the scope of VAT.